-The current Chairman of the Company, Mr Ki Wai Lau, is not deemed an independent director due to his indirect shareholdings in the Company via Fatfish Group Limited, of which he is an Executive Director.
+The current Chairman of the Company, Dato' Larry Gan, is not deemed an independent director due to his shareholdings in the Company.

 The Company does not currently operate under a documented Anti-bribery and corruption policy given the size, nature and geographical location of its operations.